Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 History of serious hypersensitivity to empagliflozin or any component of the formulation; severe renal impairment (eGFR <30 mL/minute/1.73 m2), end-stage renal disease (ESRD), or dialysis

-Diabetes mellitus, type 2: Oral: Initial: 10 mg once daily; may increase to 25 mg once daily
+Hyperglycemia: Oral: Initial: 10 mg once daily; may increase to 25 mg once daily after 4 to 12 weeks if needed to achieve glycemic goals (DeSantis 2020; manufacturer's labeling).

 Refer to adult dosing.